BernieO/calcardbackup/README.md

 2. Copy the example file to `users.txt`:
 `cp examples/users.txt.example users.txt`

 3. In `users.txt`, insert ownCloud/Nextcloud usernames and, separated by a colon, corresponding passwords, one user per line, of all users to be backed up.
 Be aware that other people with access to the server might be able to read the stored passwords (see section "about option -i / -\-include-shares" below).
+__NOTE:__ there is no need to give the passwords anymore when using the option `-f|--fetch-from-database` (introduced with v0.6.3).
+It is enough to just enter the usernames in `users.txt`, one user per line.

 4. Change the ownership of repo to your webserver's user (here `www-data`) and restrict access to `users.txt`:
 `chown -R www-data:www-data .`